seyifash/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 5- a funtion that locates a substring
 6- a funtion that prints the chessboard
-7- a function that prints the sum of the two diagonals of a square matrix of integers
+7- a function that prints the sum of the two diagonals of a square matrix of integers 8- a funtion that sets the value of a pointer to a char 9- create a file that contains the pasword for the crackme2 executable.